AdityaBahl/Pan-Card-Image-Tampering-Detection-Flask-App/README.md

    You will get url copy it and paste in browser.
 7. You have sample_data folder where you can get images to test.

-## Why Pancard Image Tampering Detection Flask App?
+## Why PAN card Image Tampering Detection Flask App?

-**Wordle** is a web-based game that uses APIs (Application Programming Interfaces) and Node.js to provide users with a fun and interactive experience.
-APIs allow Wordle to access and retrieve data from external sources, such as a dictionary or thesaurus, and use that data to generate the words and challenges that players must solve.
-Node.js, a JavaScript runtime built on Chrome's V8 JavaScript engine, is used to execute the game's code and handle its server-side logic.
-By using APIs and Node.js, Wordle is able to provide a seamless and dynamic gaming experience for players.
+A **_Pancard Image Tampering Detection Flask App_** can be used to detect if a PAN card image has been tampered with.
+PAN (Permanent Account Number) cards are government-issued identification cards that are used for tax-related purposes in India.
+Tampering with a PAN card image could be used to commit fraud or other illegal activities, so it's important to be able to detect any tampering that may have occurred.
+A Flask App can be used to create a user-friendly interface for users to upload and check their PAN card images, making the process of detecting tampering more convenient and accessible.

 ## Algorithm